ForomePlatform/anfisa/README.md

 `. deploy_local.sh`

-The script will ask for an installation directory.
+First, the script will ask for an installation directory.
-By default it would install in the same directory where you have cloned the code, but you can change to any other directory.
+By default it would install in the same directory where you have cloned the code, but you can change it to any other directory.
-Then it will configure Anfisa for your local system
+Once installation directory is confirmed, the script will configure Anfisa for your local system.

-When the script has finished, it will display the command to run the system.
+When the script has finished, it will display the command to start Anfisa server.

-Once the system is running you can access the web interface by the url: http://localhost:8190
+When the system is running you can access the web interface by the url: http://localhost:8190

 The port is configurable in your configuration file.